rikosintie/Discovery/docs/appendix-discovery-automation.md

 ### Explanation of settings

 - daily: Rotates the log file every single day.
+You can use `weekly` if disk space isn't an issue.
 - rotate 12: Keeps a maximum history of 12 archived log files.
 On the 13th day, the oldest log file is permanently deleted.
 - compress: Compresses the old log files using gzip to save disk space (saving them as .log.1.gz, .log.2.gz, etc.).
 - missingok: If the discovery-daily.log file is missing for some reason on a given day, do not throw an error; just move on silently.